remoshock/remoshock/docs/FAQ.md

 [ERROR::Device.py::log_retcode] HackRF-SET_SAMPLE_RATE to 2M: HACKRF_ERROR_LIBUSB (-1000)
 ~~~~

-Please avoid USB hubs and connect your SDR directly to your computer.
+Please avoid USB hubs and USB extension cables, but connect your SDR
-At least USB 2 hubs are known to be too slow to sustain the bit-stream.
+directly to your computer.
+At least USB 2 hubs are known to be too
+slow to sustain the bit-stream.

 Please make sure that your computer is connected to the power network
 (i. e. don't run your notebook on battery only).
 A throttled CPU